danielsobrado/personal-blog/content/english/blog/introducing-ray.md

 The obvious one is hyper-parameter optimization; it will allow you to spread the workload across multiple GPUs.

-If you want to dig deeper into this topic, I suggest you review the [design patters for ray](https://docs.google.com/document/d/167rnnDFIVRhHhK4mznEIemOtj63IOhtIPvSYaPgI4Fg/edit#).
+If you want to dig deeper into this topic, I suggest you review the [design patterns for ray](https://docs.google.com/document/d/167rnnDFIVRhHhK4mznEIemOtj63IOhtIPvSYaPgI4Fg/edit#).

 There are many integrations with ray, for example spacy: